-The bill was introduced by the House Committee on Corrections and Juvenile Justice at the request of a representative of the Office of the Attorney General.
+The bill was introduced by the House Committee on Corrections and Juvenile Justice at the request of a representative of the Office of the Attorney General (OAG).
+As introduced, the bill also would have amended requirements for presentence investigation reports.